Wolves are known for their muscular bodies, sharp teeth, and cunning intelligence but do their feeding habits live up to their fearsome reputation?

 Obligate carnivores, like lions, only eat meat and will quickly die if forced to forgo their animal-based diet.

-Other carnivores are labeled facultative carnivores and are able to supplement their meat-based diet with non-animal feeds.
+Other carnivores are labeled facultative and can supplement their meat-based diet with non-animal feeds.
 Foxes are an example of facultative carnivores as they predominantly eat small rodents but will supplement their diets with berries, vegetables, and even fungi.

 The ratio of meat to non-meat products that a carnivore must consume to stay healthy has allowed scientists to further differentiate between carnivorous feeding behavior: